-- The artificial radiation in the MAC has a broad radiation distribution owing to the chosen combination of illumination sources, producing irradiation over the wavelength range 290-800 nm to capture all wavelengths of the atmospheric actinic spectrum.
+The artificial radiation in the MAC has a broad radiation distribution owing to the chosen combination of illumination sources, producing irradiation over the wavelength range 290-800 nm to capture all wavelengths of the atmospheric actinic spectrum.
 Figure 4 shows the total actinic flux measured in MAC (red line) multiplied by 3.5 compared with the Manchester midday clear sky measurements on a June day.

-The total actinic flux in MAC was measured the centre position of chamber bag (150cm apart from the arc lamps in both vertical and horizontal axes). - 345 The photolysis rate of NO2 (jNO2) estimated in steady-state actinometry can be used as a confirmation of the light intensity in the chamber (Hu et al., 2014) measured by direct spectral radiometry.
-Such actinometric measurements were carried out by injecting NO2 into the chamber and irradiating for several hours, measuring the concentration of NO, NO2 and O3 continuously.
-A series of NO2 actinometry experiments were conducted with ~ 70ppb NO2 injected into the chamber and irradiated for more than 3 hours, with the temperature and humidity maintained at around 25°C and 50% respectively.
+The photolysis rate of NO_2 (jNO2) estimated in steady-state actinometry can be used as a confirmation of the light intensity in the chamber (Hu et al., 2014) measured by direct spectral radiometry.
+Such actinometric measurements were carried out by injecting NO_2 into the chamber and irradiating for several hours, measuring the concentration of NO, NO_2 and O_3 continuously.

+300 A series of NO2 actinometry experiments were conducted with ~ 70ppb NO2 injected into the chamber and irradiated for more than 3 hours, with the temperature and humidity maintained at around 25°C and 50% respectively.
 The photolysis frequency of NO2 is calculated from where $k{\text{NO+O3}}$ is the rate constant of the reaction of O3 and NO (1.8×10-14 cm3molecule-1s-1 at 298K) (Atkinson et al., 2004).